-Epoch B1950.0 is a standard point in time used as a reference in astronomy, i.e., to specify the date and time for a set of coordinates on the celestial sphere.
+Epoch B1950.0 is a standard point in time used as a reference in astronomy, e.g., to specify the date and time regarding a cited position of a star that shows proper motion.
 It was commonly used before the currently preferred epoch, epoch J2000.0.
-It is precisely defined, the exact point being somewhat before midnight, December 31, 1949 GMT, specifically, Julian date 2433282.4235.
+It is precisely defined, the exact point falling somewhat before midnight, December 31, 1949 GMT, specifically, Julian date 2433282.4235.
 The B indicates that it is a Besselian epoch, based upon a precise definition of the solar year, the Besselian year, which is now considered imperfect.
 Earlier Besselian epoches used in astronomy include B1900.0, B1925.0, and B1875.0.